kalininalab/ESP_Leak_Analysis/README.md

 * *DataSAIL can split data in 1 and 2 dimensions(1D,2D).
 The 1D splits are [C1e, C1f, I1e I1f] and the 2D splits are C2 and I2, we used C2 and all 1D splits in this project.
 To get more information please check the dataSAIL webpage(https://datasail.readthedocs.io/en/latest/index.html).
 * +In this project we refer to the split method that used in ESP paper as ESP split
 ### 2-1-SplitByDataSAIL.py
-* This script aims to split (by DataSAIL) and generate negative data for each DataFrame explained in above.
+* This script aims to split the dataESP by DataSAIL and generate negative data for each split.

        python 2-1-SplitByDataSAIL.py --split-method [C2, C1e, C1f, I1e I1f] --split-size [8 2, 7 2 1] --input-path